 What is Self-Evaluation in Performance Reviews?

-Self evaluation is when you take a moment to reflect on your performance at work.
+Self-evaluation is when you take a moment to reflect on your performance at work.
 It’s like looking in the mirror and saying, “How did I do?”

 This matters because it’s a chance for you to share your perspective on your work.
 It helps your manager understand your viewpoint and can lead to better discussions on improving and growing together.